Cortex Analyst semantic model specification¶

 sample_values

 Sample values of this column, if any.
-Add any value that are likely to be referenced in the user questions.
+Add any value that is likely to be referenced in the user questions.

 cortex_search_service_name